jameramellyn/dsc106-2025-fa/labs/lab04/index.md

 ## Submission

-In your submission for the lab, along with the link to your github repo and website, please record a 2 minute video _as an mp4 file_ with the following components:
+In your submission for the lab, along with the link to your github repo and website, please record a 1 minute video _as an mp4 file_ with the following components:

 1. Present your webpage.
 2. Show you interacting with your webpage with ALL of your new javascript modifications.
 3. Share the most interesting thing you learned from this lab **AND** answer one think about it question in the lab.

-**Videos longer than 2 minutes will cause point deduction, so make sure your video is 2 minutes or less.**
+**Videos longer than 1 minute will cause point deduction, so make sure your video is 1 minute or less.**

 ## Prerequisites